wesnick/api-platform-workflow-extension/README.md

 -------------

 - To enable API support for your workflows:

+  - Subject class must implement PotentialActionInterface
+  - You can implement this interface either with PotentialActionsTrait or on your own, be sure to set serialization groups appropriately.
+The bundle automatically pushes the group ```workflowAction:output``` during denormalization.
- - toggle support for your worklow using workflow metadata
+ - add descriptive messages for your workflow/transitions using workflow metadata
- - add WorkflowActionsTrait to your model class

 Roadmap
 -------